Token Swaps: What are They and How do They Work?

 If you are keen on swapping tokens with the ease of an exchange platform while having the option of swapping the coins yourself, then consider swapping tokens with Hodlnaut.
 Hodlnaut’s token swap feature enables users to swap between the supported asset types: BTC, ETH, DAI, USDT, USDC, and WBTC.

 With an easy sign-up process and seamless KYC verification, you can seamlessly swap tokens within the Hodlnaut platform.
 Swap between the asset pairs in no time without having to carry out the swap yourself.
 Moreover, if you need any assistance, you can always connect with the customer support team to resolve any issues that you may face.
-(PS: The Token Swap feature is currently available for non-Singaporean users only).

 What Are the Risks that You Should be Aware of?